staxrip/staxrip/docs/tools.rst

 DGDecodeNV
 ~~~~~~~~~~

-DGDecNV is a shareware AviSynth source filter using NVIDIA hardware acceleration.
+Shareware source filter with NVIDIA hardware acceleration and reliable transport stream support.
 DGIndexNV can be configured at Tools > Setting > Demux.
-DGDecNV is not included so must be downloaded manually.

 Filters: DGSource